Patricia Elliott: Career

-Television

-Elliott is best known for her portrayal of Renée Divine Buchanan on the ABC soap opera One Life to Live, a role she played on a recurring basis from 1988 to 2011.
-She assumed the role from its originator, actress Phyllis Newman.
+In 1973, Elliott appeared in a made-for-TV adaptation of The Man Without a Country.
+In 1976 she portrayed Minnie Adams in The Adams Chronicles, a thirteen-episode miniseries on PBS.
+She is best known for her portrayal of Renée Divine Buchanan on the ABC soap opera One Life to Live, a role she played on a recurring basis from 1988 to 2011.
+She assumed the role from its originator, Phyllis Newman.

-In 1973 Elliott appeared in an adaptation of The Man Without a Country and in 1976 portrayed Minnie Adams in The Adams Chronicles, a thirteen-episode miniseries on PBS.
-In 1978, she appeared in the Made-for-TV-Movie Tartuffe.
 She guest starred on such television series as Kojak, the ABC Afterschool Special, St. Elsewhere, and Spenser: For Hire.

-Theatre

-Elliott won a Tony for her performance as Countess Charlotte Malcolm in the Stephen Sondheim musical A Little Night Music.
-She played the role of Dorine in the 1977 Tony-nominated Circle in the Square revival of Molière's Tartuffe for which she was nominated for a Drama Desk Award.
-She reprised her role when the production was restaged for television on PBS in 1978.
+She won a Tony Award for her performance as Countess Charlotte Malcolm in the original 1973 production of Stephen Sondheim musical A Little Night Music.
+She played the role of Dorine in the 1977 Circle in the Square revival of Molière's Tartuffe, for which she was nominated for a Drama Desk Award.
+She reprised this role when the production was restaged for television on PBS in 1978.